Skip to main content

 Email: cjang@imanibehavioralhealth.com

-President/Chief Financial Officer (CFO)
+President/Chief Innovation Officer

 As a therapist; I presently have an interest in working with individuals of all age groups that struggle with anxiety, depression, anger management, personality disorders, trauma, self-esteem, LGBTQ, and family/couples counseling to name a few.
 My approach to therapy is integrative.
 I will utilize different modalities to find one that resonates with you to include EMDR where appropriate.
 I enjoy challenging others; so expect to be challenged to meet your fullest potential.